Aldaviva/RaspberryPiDotnetRepository/Readme.md

 ❌ = Unavailable, incompatible, and unsupported

 > [!NOTE]
-> 1. [Older versions of .NET are no longer updated by Microsoft](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), although they still work.
+> 1. [This older version of .NET is no longer updated by Microsoft](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), although it still works.
 > 1. [This combination of .NET and Debian versions was never supported by Microsoft](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian#supported-distributions), although it does work.
 > 1. [.NET 9 on ARM32 Linux requires a newer version of glibc (`libc6` 2.34)](https://github.com/dotnet/core/blob/main/release-notes/9.0/supported-os.md#linux-compatibility) than is provided by Debian 10 ([2.28](https://packages.debian.org/buster/libc6)) or 11 ([2.31](https://packages.debian.org/bullseye/libc6)), where the runtime will crash on launch.